thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - Put the primary entity first in the argument list, then the values being applied to it.
 - **One-off data fixes are rake tasks, not migrations.** Put them in `lib/tasks/` and have a WST senior member run them after deploy.
 Migrations are for schema.

+### 3.10 Put procedural logic in `lib/`, not in a model

+A model is for a record and its behaviour.
+A multi-step procedure — importing results, computing dues, reconciling an uploaded file — belongs in a module under `lib/` (`CompetitionResultsImport`, `DuesCalculator`, `FinishUnfinishedPersons`).
+Look for an existing module that is the right home before adding another one.

+For the same reason, be slow to introduce a new ActiveRecord model.
+If a feature has worked for years without its own table, be ready to say what changed that now requires one.

 ---